cupid25/LordsBot/README.md

 The bot requires the installation of NoxPlayer a Android operating system emulator, which will allow you to run Android apps on your PC.

+The bot automates all the repetitive and tedious tasks of the game.
+Has many features like auto defending against player attacks or auto gather resources and many more..

 Extra Notes: